 Subsequent Events.
-Subsequent events for SMUD have been evaluated through February 24, 2023 (see Note 19).
+Subsequent events for SMUD have been evaluated through February 23, 2024 (see Note 19).

 Reclassifications.
-Certain amounts in the 2021 Financial Statements have been reclassified in order to conform to the 2022 presentation.
+Certain amounts in the 2022 Financial Statements have been reclassified in order to conform to the 2023 presentation.

 Recent Accounting Pronouncements, adopted.
 In March 2020, GASB issued SGAS No. 93, "Replacement of Interbank Offered Rates" (GASB No. 93).
 The objective of this statement is to address accounting and financial reporting implications that result from the replacement of an interbank offered rate (IBOR), most notably, the London Interbank Offered Rate (LIBOR), which is expected to cease to exist in its current form at the end of 2021.
 This statement provides exceptions for certain hedging derivative instruments to the hedge accounting termination provisions when an IBOR is replaced as the reference rate of the hedging derivative instrument's variable payment.
-By removing LIBOR as an appropriate benchmark interest rate for the qualitative evaluation of the effectiveness of an interest rate swap, GASB No. 93 identifies the Secured Overnight Financing Rate and the Effective Federal Funds Rate as appropriate benchmark interest rates to replace LIBOR.
-This statement is effective for SMUD in 2022.
+By removing LIBOR as an appropriate benchmark interest rate for the qualitative evaluation of the effectiveness of an interest rate swap, GASB No. 93 identifies the Secured Overnight Financing Rate (SOFR) and the Effective Federal Funds Rate as appropriate benchmark interest rates to replace LIBOR.
+This statement is effective for SMUD in 2023.
 GASB No. 99 (see below) further states that the LIBOR is no longer an appropriate benchmark interest rate for a derivative instrument that hedges the interest rate risk of taxable debt when LIBOR ceases to be determined by the ICE Benchmark Administration using the methodology in place as of December 31, 2021.
 SMUD utilizes the 1-month LIBOR for its interest rate swap agreements.
 According to the ICE Benchmark Administration, the 1-month US dollar settings will be determined and published under the methodology until the end of June 2023.
-At this time, SMUD will determine an appropriate benchmark interest rate.
+SMUD has fully implemented GASB 93 in 2023.
+SMUD has one interest rate swap agreement that became effective on July 12, 2023 that uses the benchmark interest rate Fallback SOFR (see Note 10).
+NCGA, a blended component unit of SMUD, modified its interest rate swap agreement to the benchmark interest rate Term SOFR effective October 1, 2023 (see Note 10).